Veams/documentation/methodology/javascript/options/methodology__jsOptions.md

  [//]: #     ({{#wrapWith "grid-col" colClasses="is-col-mobile-l-12"}})

 ### OPTIONS SYNTAX
-We use a single quotation mark to wrap our JSON string (see the example code snippet above).
+You should use a single quotation marks to wrap your JSON strings.

 ### WHAT IS THE ADVANTAGE OF USING OPTIONS?
-Options in our markup allows us to control our module's options via our backend environment.
+Options in your markup allows you to control your module's options via your backend environment.

 [//]: #     ({{/wrapWith}})
 [//]: # ({{/wrapWith}})